puria/zenrule/README.md

 # Zenrule
 ![Dyne.org](https://img.shields.io/badge/%3C%2F%3E%20with%20%E2%9D%A4%20by-Dyne.org-blue.svg)

-Zenrule is a registry of smart rules written in natural English language.
-It also behave as an API server.
+Zenrule is a registry of smart rules/smart contracts written in natural English language.
+It also behave as an restful API server.

 Zenroom and Zenrule are software in **ALPHA stage** and are part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
 Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.